gasparesganga/gasparesganga.com/_posts/2020-05-22-php-shapefile-3.3.0.md

     - `Shapefile::ERR_GEOM_RING_NOT_ENOUGH_VERTICES`
 - Other constants:
     - `Shapefile::UNDEFINED`
-- Library implements a *fluent interface* that allows method chaining.
+- Library implements a *fluent interface* that allows method chaining (*Actually I am not a fan of this, but I reckon many developers like it, hence here it is*).
 - Code is now PSR-12 compliant
 - Deprecated `Shapefile\ShapefileReader` [constructor options](/labs/php-shapefile/#shapefilereader__construct) that will disappear in the next releases:
     - `Shapefile::OPTION_ENFORCE_POLYGON_CLOSED_RINGS`.
 Use `Shapefile::OPTION_POLYGON_CLOSED_RINGS_ACTION` instead.